devinekask/techtiletime/src/content/docs/general/meetingnotes.md

 title: Meetingnotes
 ---

+## 17/02/2025

+- We made some [carboard boxes](https://www.templatemaker.nl/en/giftbox/) with the cricut machine.

 ## 18/11/2024

 - Did some tests with the cricut machine.
 Turns out you can cut cereal packaging cardboard with the material setting...
 'Cereal box' 🤯